microsoft/ebpf-for-windows/docs/Diagnostics.md

 ### Decoding Traces

-Once you have the `etl` file captured with the above providers, you will need to first decode the traces before viewing them.
+Once you have the `.etl` file captured with the above providers, you will need to first decode the traces before viewing them.

 One method for decoding traces is to use the `netsh` tool.
 The following command can be used for decoding: